• Home

 • ASD Assessment: All autism assessments include a speech and language therapist as part of the clinical team as standard.

+Our National Institute of Clinical Excellence (NICE) aligned assessments are routinely recognised by the NHS.
+You may be asked to provide your full assessment to your GP in some circumstances so they can ensure NICE compliance, however usually our letter of evidence suffices to allow any resulting diagnosis to be added to your medical record.
 The treatment you receive through the NHS after diagnosis will depend on your individual circumstances.
-For example, if you are already under the care of a Community Mental Health Team, they should recognise your diagnosis and adjust your interventions accordingly.
+For example, if you are already under the care of a Community Mental Health Team or Child and Adolescent Mental Health Service (CAMHS), there is no reason why your diagnosis should not be recognised and this may allow the service to adjust your interventions accordingly.
 If you are not currently under a secondary care mental health service, you will still need a referral from your GP to psychiatric services, and this may involve a waiting period, regardless of your official diagnosis.

 Many non-medical interventions for ADHD and ASD are often provided by charities.
 We will provide you with information about these organisations, which you can access once you have received your diagnosis.